bhauman/figwheel-main/docs/reloadable_code.md

 describe what should be there and then React takes care of making the appropriate changes.
 For this reason React is a prime candidate for writing reloadable code.
-React components already have a lifecycle protocol that embeds `setup` and `teardown` in each component and invokes them when neccessary.
+React components already have a lifecycle protocol that embeds a `setup` and `teardown` pattern in each component and invokes them when necessary.

 It is worth repeating that React components don't have local state, it just looks like they do.
 You have to ask for the local state and React in